ASPactores/sgx-time-and-sales-data-scraping-miniproject/README.md

 - TC\_\*.txt
 - TC_structure.dat

-In the event of a download failure, the program is equipped to automatically retry fetching the missing files up to **_three times_**.
+In the event of a download failure, the program is equipped to automatically retry fetching the missing files up to **three times**.

 ## Running the program

-### Running the virtual environment
+### Running the virtual environment:

-- Run `pipenv install` to install the dependencies
+- Run `pipenv install` or `python -m pipenv install` to install the dependencies
-- Run `pipenv shell` to spin up a virtual environment
+- Run `pipenv shell` or `python -m pipenv shell` to spin up a virtual environment

-### Command Line Options:
+### Command line options:

 | Option            | Description                                                                                                                                                                                        |
 | :---------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `--date [string]` | Facilitates the selection of download dates.
 Follows the format: `[Three-letter Month Abbreviation]-[DD]-[YYYY]`.
 Alternatively, users can also use `Today` to download data for the current date. |
 | `--headless`      | Runs the web scraper in headless mode.                                                                                                                                                             |

-### Example usage
+### Example usage:

 - `python main.py --date Today --headless`
 - `python main.py --date Feb-08-2024`